Skip to main content

 Public Artwork

-The Rupert Street Pocket Park will include artwork by Jenny Dawson (ceramic artist) and Sandra Hill (Nyoongar Visual Artist, Elder and cultural consultant) in collaboration with local primary school students.
+The Rupert Street Pocket Park will include artwork by Jenny Dawson (ceramic artist) and Sandra Hill (Nyoongar Visual Artist, Elder and cultural consultant), which was created in collaboration with some of the Year 3 students at Subiaco Primary School.

 This artwork is expected to be installed in the park in July 2026.